NEST-Protocol/NEST-Announcement/30_NEST3.5DevelopmentAnnouncement.md

 - 20% goes to the QPToken_DAO
 - 20% goes to the NEST_DAO
-- 60% goes to the the NToken revenue pool
+- 60% goes to the the QP Token revenue pool

 ##### Call fee